 A sump pump is an important component of your home's equipment that helps protect your property by controlling water and keeping your home dry.
 Typically found in basements, sump pumps are usually professionally installed in a specially constructed sump pit.
 When the water table around your home is high, your sump pump can help keep your basement dry and might even help minimize damage to your home if you experience a plumbing or appliance leak.
 As a homeowner, you'll want to maintain your sump pump to make sure it's working properly.

 The sump pump's job is to pump water outside and away from the home.
 To help keep it functioning properly, your sump pump needs regular maintenance.
 Here are some tips to help make sure your sump pump stays in good working condition.

-How to Keep Your Sump Pump in Good Condition
+How to Help Keep Your Sump Pump in Good Condition

 - Since sump pumps run on electricity, consider installing a battery backup to help ensure yours will not fail, even in the event of a power outage.
 If you have installed a battery backup, during your test of the sump pump installation, unplug the pump to ensure that it will function properly on battery power.

-- Contact a professional if your sump pump is not working properly.
+- Promptly contact a licensed professional if your sump pump is not working properly.